adevianin/bugs/README.md

 * **Synchronization Layer:** The layer responsible for communication with the server.
 It receives change packages via WebSocket and sends player commands to the server.

-Key Solution: The Domain Layer and Synchronization Layer run in a separate thread(Web Worker).
+Key Solution: The Domain Layer and Synchronization Layer run in a separate thread(WebWorker).
 This is necessary to decouple model processing from rendering.
 While the domain layer updates the model, the browser's main thread remains free for smooth animation performance.

 #### Server Architecture
 On the server side, the code is implemented using Clean Architecture and is divided into three logical layers that form two separate processes to ensure stability and scalability.